16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 Arctic Zone Titan Deep Freeze Premium Ice Chest Roto Cooler With Microban Protection ($245; amazon.com)

 This is an absolutely fantastic cooler to haul with the family on big trips.
 We’ve had one for over a year, and it’s been packed with everything we needed to keep cool for a week’s worth of making meals for the crew — frozen meats on the bottom and condiments and treats on top.
-This is a large (55 quart) heavy duty cooler you can use as seating or a side table while camping, and it’s fabricated with a thick polyurethane insulation that keeps food and drinks cold.
+This is a large (55-quart) heavy-duty cooler you can use as seating or a side table while camping, and it’s fabricated with a thick polyurethane insulation that keeps food and drinks cold.

 ___________________________________________________________________________